Kristabell74/progressive-budget/README.md

 ## Usage

-This application will keep track of the budget online and offline
+This application will keep track of the budget online and offline.

 ## License